ltpie123/ltpie123/README.md

 I'm currently diving deeper into:

 - Cloud computing with AWS and Azure
-- LLM Development
+- LLM Development with DeepseekV3 and OpenAI ChatGPT
-- Hardware design in Verilog and Cadence
+- Hardware design VSLI in Verilog and Cadence
+- Multimedia Communication Systems
+-

 ## 💬 Ask me about